w3c/w3c-website-frontend/README.md

 The file [docker-compose.mounts.yaml](.ddev/docker-compose.mounts.yaml) mounts the local w3c-website-templates-bundle directory into the frontend Docker container at `/home/w3c-website-templates-bundle`

+You may need to run `ddev restart` to mount this folder.

 #### HTML templates

 Add the local repository path to your `composer.json`: